lukasturcani/stk-vis/readme.rst

 to worry about databases at all, they just need to download ``stk-vis`` and connect the the URL the computational team provides them with.

+However, any time you are dealing with lots of molecules, and lots of molecular files, its probably a good idea to switch to using a database, whether you are working as an individual or not.
+This keeps all your data easy to access and organized.

 Features
 ========